-Fourth, the omnidirectional mic is also capable of picking up sound from the front though it points toward the centre of the inner dish.
+Fourth, the omnidirectional mic can also pick up sound from the front, even though it points toward the centre of the inner dish.

-The result is a highly directional pick up pattern which makes it easy to point the parabolic mic system in the correct direction.
+The result is a highly directional pick-up pattern, making it easy to point the parabolic mic system in the correct direction.

 As for reach, the microphone capsule is not only exposed to direct sounds and the reflections of the greater environment (as most microphones are).